libgdx/gdx-liftoff/Guide.md

 - Run the JAR.
 Plug in whatever options you see fit:
     - For the Platforms tab, LWJGL3 starts enabled by default (it works on all desktop/laptop platforms), and you can manually check other platforms to match your needs.
-      If you target iOS, it will only build on a MacOS machine.
+      If you target iOS, it will only build on a macOS machine.
 Downloading iOS (and/or HTML) dependencies can take some time, so just check the platforms you want to target.
 You can re-run the setup, make a new project with the same settings (in a different folder), and copy in the existing code if you want to quickly change platforms.
         - LWJGL2 and/or LWJGL3 should usually be checked, so you can test on the same computer you develop on.